unievo/xpilot-instructions/MultiversX/tools/mxpy/content/validator/mxpy-validator-stake.md

 - `--proxy PROXY`
   string, the URL of the proxy
+- `--sender SENDER`
+  string, the alias of the wallet set in the address config
 - `--pem PEM`
   string, the PEM file, if keyfile not provided
 - `--keyfile KEYFILE`
   string, a JSON keyfile, if PEM not provided
 - `--passfile PASSFILE`
-  string, a file containing keyfile's password, if keyfile provided.
-If not provided, you'll be prompted to enter the password.
+  DEPRECATED.
+Do not use.
+You'll be prompted to enter the password.
 - `--ledger`
   bool, flag for signing transaction using ledger
 - `--sender-wallet-index SENDER_WALLET_INDEX`